 A hedge fund researcher or a hedge fund analyst needs to fulfill certain educational and skill criteria’s for getting hired.
 The career track of a hedge fund analyst spans differently from the sell-side career track.
 In this, you ideally spend a couple of years as an analyst, about 2 or 3 years as a senior analyst and then move on to be a portfolio manager.

 You need to have a Master’s degree and/or CAIA, CFA certification.

 The job responsibilities of a hedge fund analyst vary as the career starts growing.
 To illustrate in brief, you need to have deep knowledge of hedge funds, need to demonstrate accountability and responsibility, possess superior writing and analytical abilities, excellent interpersonal and communication skills, attention to detail, ability to deal with colleagues, investment managers and clients, strong relationship building skills and ability to work independently, ability to handle leadership positions, take self-motivated initiatives and have the willingness to travel.

-In the initial couple of years as an analyst, you are required to undertake fundamental research projects and work with the Sector Head, which include attending industry conferences, attending management meetings, conducting field research and build financial models.
-You are required to gain expertise over a sector, which involves developing proprietary tools for research, create sector surveys, conduct macro-economic research and read sell-side equity.
+In an initial couple of years as an analyst, you are required to undertake fundamental research projects and work with the Sector Head, which includes attending industry conferences, attending management meetings, conducting field research and build financial models.
+You are required to gain expertise over a sector, which involves developing proprietary tools for research, create sector surveys, conduct macroeconomic research and read sell-side equity.